 The buying unit is not one person.
 Purchase cycles stretch months or years.
 “Purchase intent” means something entirely different when the buyer needs budget approval, security review, and a proof of concept before signing.
 And your addressable audience for testing might be a few thousand people globally, not millions.

-A single B2B purchase decision typically involves 6-10 people across multiple roles.
-Each evaluates the concept through a different lens:
+A single B2B purchase decision typically involves 6-10 people across multiple roles, often more in regulated industries or enterprise deals over $100K ACV.
+Each evaluates the concept through a different lens, weights criteria differently, and holds an effective veto over different parts of the purchase decision:

 | Stakeholder | What They Evaluate | Key Concerns |